Sanix-Darker/b4sh/cli/README.md

 # b4sh

-Compose bash commands and save that with an id.
+Create, Use and share bash commands easily.

 ## Requirements